-Preview Activity 2 (The Solution Set of an Equation with Two Variables) In Section 2.3, we introduced the concept of the truth set of an open sentence with one variable.
+Beginning Activity 2 (The Solution Set of an Equation with Two Variables) In Section 2.3, we introduced the concept of the truth set of an open sentence with one variable.
 This was defined to be the set of all elements in the universal set that can be substituted for the variable to make the open sentence a true proposition.
+Assume that x and y represent real numbers.
+Then the equation is an open sentence with two variables.
+An element of the truth set of this open sentence (also called a solution of the equation) is an ordered pair (a, b) of real numbers so that when a is substituted for x and b is substituted for y, the predicate becomes a true statement (a true equation in this case).
+We can use set builder notation to describe the truth set S of this equation with two variables as follows:

-$$4x^2 + v^2 = 16$$
+$$4x^2 + y^2 = 16$$